Volst/graphql-authentication/README.md

 # Motivation

-The examples in the Prisma repo have a very basic example on [how to do auth](https://github.com/prismagraphql/prisma/tree/master/examples/archive/auth), but after that you’re on your own.
-You still need to build features like password reset and signup. **That’s a lot of boilerplate!**
+Adding user authentication seems simple; there are lots of examples on how to write a "login" and a "signup" resolver.
+You implement it in your own project and continue working.
+After a while you'll have users forgetting their password so you need to build that.
+Then you want to be able to invite users, so you'll build that.
+After a while you have a lot of boilerplate code related to user authentication.

 The intention with this package is **to let you write as less user-related code as possible**, while being flexible enough to support different use cases like open sign up, invitation-only signup, extra fields on the User model etc.